Raiders draft picks 2023: All of Las Vegas’ selections, NFL draft results, team order - ProFootballTalk

 The Raiders have 12 picks in this year’s draft, beginning with the seventh overall selection.
 The franchise has struggled with early draft picks in recent years, with five of their six first round draft picks since 2019 no longer with the team.
 The only player from that group remaining on the team is RB Josh Jacobs, who the team placed a franchise tag on this offseason.

-Click here for the entire 2023 NFL Draft order and keep reading to see what picks the Raiders will make in the 2023 NFL Draft.
+Click here for the entire 2023 NFL Draft order and keep reading to see who the Raiders will take in the 2023 NFL Draft.
 Coverage of the latest news from around the NFL is available all year round from Pro Football Talk on Peacock and the NFL on NBC YouTube Channel.

 Las Vegas Raiders 2023 NFL Draft picks: